VariableNotFound/ef6-tagwith/README.md

 ## How this works

 The `TagWith()` extension method adds a special predicate to the query, so it can be easily identified in the final SQL.

 Later on, just before sending the SQL command to the database, we use EF 6 interceptors to extract this predicate and insert the tag as a comment, just using a bit of string wizardry.

 ## Known issues

-* The component only supports SQL Server, but can be easily adapted to support another providers.
+* The component only supports SQL Server, but can be easily adapted to support another providers just creating a new implementation of `ISqlTagger` and use it in the interceptor configuration.